memtrip/eosreach-android/android/README.md

 - fix the initial lag on pressing the import private key button
 - Implement collapsing header for AccountActivity
 - update balances after staking resources
+- encrypt some dummy data using RSA to verify it works

 ### Clean up
 - Ensure all screens support screen rotation correctly